-Mr BRAD HAZZARD (Wakehurst-Minister for Planning and Infrastructure, and Minister Assisting the Premier on Infrastructure NSW) [7.17 p.m.]: I move:
+The Hon.
+GREG PEARCE (Minister for Finance and Services, and Minister for the Illawarra) [9.08 p.m.]: I move:

-That this bill be now agreed to in principle.
+That this bill be now read a second time.

-Today I implement one of the major election commitments of the Liberal-Nationals Government-to repeal part 3A of the Environmental Planning and Assessment Act 1979.
-In repealing part 3A the Liberal-Nationals Government is honouring two of its commitments for the New South Wales planning system: returning a broad range of decision-making powers to local communities and providing a planning framework for genuinely State significant development that provides certainty for investment and the efficiency needed to get this State moving again.
+Today I implement one of the major election commitments of the Liberal-Nationals Government, that is, to repeal part 3A of the Environmental Planning and Assessment Act 1979.
+In repealing part 3A the Liberal-Nationals Government is honouring two of its commitments on the New South Wales planning system: returning a broad range of decisionmaking powers to local communities; and providing a planning framework for genuinely State significant development that provides certainty for investment and the efficiency needed to get this State moving again.
 The Environmental Planning and Assessment Amendment (Part 3A Repeal) Bill 2011 is a first step in the comprehensive review of the New South Wales planning system.

-In that sense the bill I introduce today is an interim, but necessary, measure to rebuild confidence in a new planning system for New South Wales-a planning system based on the public interest, not private interests; a planning system that is transparent, where planning rules are certain and decisions are taken on merit and in a timely way.
-The Environmental Planning and Assessment Amendment (Part 3A Repeal) Bill 2011 provides the framework to correct the imbalance in the New South Wales planning system-delivering the balance between the decisions that should be made by local communities and the decisions that are genuinely of State significance.
+In that sense, the bill I bring forward today is an interim but necessary measure to rebuild confidence in a new planning system for New South Wales-a planning system based on the public interest, not private interests; a planning system that is transparent, where planning rules are certain and decisions are taken on merit and in a timely way.

+The Environmental Planning and Assessment Amendment (Part 3A Repeal) Bill 2011 provides the framework to correct the imbalance in the New South Wales planning system, delivering the balance between the decisions that should be made by local communities and the decisions that are genuinely of State significance.
 Unlike part 3A, the bill provides that local environmental plans and council development standards will be an important consideration in the comprehensive environmental assessment of State significant development proposals.
-At the same time, the bill will honour the Liberal-Nationals Government's commitment to place the provision of major infrastructure at the centre of our program.
+At the same time the bill will honour the Liberal-Nationals Government's commitment to place the provision of major infrastructure at the centre of our program.
 The bill provides for a dedicated, comprehensive and independent environmental assessment regime for infrastructure that is genuinely of State significance.
-It is for these reasons that I introduce a bill today which will repeal part 3A in its entirety and replace it with an open, transparent and fair assessment process to deal exclusively with genuinely State significant development and infrastructure.